×

 We asked people if they have access to good medical care in Galway.
 They wrote:

 "Galway offers a wide range of healthcare services to its citizens.
 The city is home to a number of hospitals, including University Hospital Galway, Merlin Park University Hospital, and Portiuncula Hospital.
 These hospitals provide a range of services, including emergency care, general medicine, surgery, and maternity services.
 In addition, Galway is home to a number of primary care centers, which provide general medical care and preventive services.
-The city also has a number of specialist clinics, such as cardiology, neurology, and oncology, as well as a range of mental health services," said one person in Galway.
+The city also has a number of specialist clinics, such as cardiology, neurology, and oncology, as well as a range of mental health services," remarked one expat in Galway.

 About the Author